-- Place the spiral ham cut side down on top of the onion slices and cover tightly with foil.
+- Place the meat cut side down on top of the onion slices and cover tightly with foil.

 - Cook at 275 F for 12 minutes a pound or until a meat thermometer reads 125 – 140 F. A 10 pound spiral ham would take roughly 2 hours.
 Uncover the ham during the last 30 minutes.

-- Remove the ham from the oven and tent with foil.
+- Remove it from the oven and tent with foil.
 Let the ham rest for 20 minutes so the juices can redistribute.

 - Remove the sliced onion and garlic cloves from the roasting pan and place in a serving bowl.
 Pour the pan juices in a bowl and skim the fat off.
 Use the pan juices to baste the sliced ham after it has rested.

-- Serve the ham with the cooked onions and garlic cloves, spiced applesauce, a homemade mustard sauce, or ham gravy.
+- Serve the meat with the cooked onions and garlic cloves, spiced applesauce, a homemade mustard sauce, or gravy.